liquidx/liquidx-japan-train-lines/README.md

-# Tokyo Trains Data
+# Tokyo Train Line Maps

-This is a node/web based tool to inspect the train line data from 国土数値情報 (Japan's National Land Information).
+This is a web based tool to inspect the train line data from 国土数値情報 (Japan's National Land Information).
+It is packaged as a Svelte component so it can be also embedded in other Svelte projects.

 ![alt text](./misc/yamanoteLine.png "Yamanote Line Example In App")